behaverse/data-model/_pages/guideline/1-naming-variables.md

 - It's OK to use long names; but throw out unnecessary words; Sometimes creating a new expression that refers to the long can be useful (however, add explanation in the codebook/documentation);
 - Use formatting to convey meaning (e.g., capitalization, underscores, dashed).

-> **Tip**{: .label} If you feel the need to write a comment to explain the meaning of a variable or function or expression, instead of writing the comment think about the possibility to change the names/code to make them more readable (ideally to the point no comments are needed).
+> If you feel the need to write a comment to explain the meaning of a variable or function or expression, instead of writing the comment think about the possibility to change the names/code to make them more readable (ideally to the point no comments are needed).
+{: .tip }

-> **Tip**{: .label } Test your variable names.
+> Test your variable names.
 Show someone (a peer) your variable name and ask them to guess what the variable means and what type it likely has (and whether it is a variable, a function or something else).
+{: .tip }

-> **Tip**{: .label } Don't hesitate to change names when you come up with better ones.
+> Don't hesitate to change names when you come up with better ones.
+{: .tip }

 ## Hierarchy